 An online Master of Laws (LLM) in Family Law is a postgraduate degree designed for law and non-law graduates to enhance your academic legal knowledge.
 This internationally recognised Master’s course will give you the skills to progress within the family law industry and can open up pathways to a career as a Solicitor, Barrister, Paralegal and more.

-The LLM Family Law Online is an innovative, flexible programme that will provide you with an in-depth knowledge of family law in practice.
-This course will explore issues such as divorce and dissolution, parenthood, private and public children, adoptions, cohabitation and domestic abuse.
+The LLM Family Law is an innovative, flexible programme that will provide you with an in-depth knowledge of family law in practice.
+This course will explore issues such as divorce and dissolution, parenthood, private and public children law, adoptions, cohabitation and domestic abuse.
 On completion of the module, you will be able to demonstrate the ability to conduct and evaluate research and use your learnings to offer resolutions that best reflect the situation.

 When you study the LLM Family Law with us you will:

 Please note that, due to Home Office regulations, students who require a Student Route visa to study with us are not permitted to study online and can only choose face-to-face taught modules.

 The application deadlines for our February 2024 intake are as follows: